Apple = 1 — U.S. Department of Justice = 0

 According to a spokeswoman for the Justice Department, it was a disappointing decision and the department was planning to consult a district judge to review it.
 She further stated that:

 “This phone may contain evidence that will assist us in an active criminal investigation, and we will continue to use the judicial system in our attempt to obtain it.”

 This act provides judges extensive authority to order anyone to do what they want to.
 It is often used to fill the gaps that exist in current laws.
 Previously, courts used this law to push telecom firms to let agents track and monitor calls or compel landlords to provide security footages.
 It was also used by law enforcement to force credit-card companies to hand over customer records.

 This decision can be termed as a turning point in all respects since Apple has assisted in dozens of such cases in the past but recently, the iPhone maker has taken a firm stance on resisting such compulsions.
 Judge Orenstein states that Apple wasn’t interfering in FBI’s investigation at all. “.
-Apple has not conspired with [the defendant] to make the data on his device inaccessible.
+Apple has not conspired with to make the data on his device inaccessible.
 The government’s complaint is precise that Apple is doing nothing at all,” wrote Orenstein.

 In November 2014, Steven C. Frucci, a Circuit Court judge in Virginia stated that police can force criminal defendants to provide their fingerprints, but at the same time, police can’t force the defendant to reveal their passcode.